ericries/tom-lehrer/README.md

 - use Github Actions to auto-generate songbook
 - figure out gs parameters to make songbook usable with Amazon KDP
 - host backup copy of website on Pages
+- add metadata to PDF generation using gs